Aju500/Prompty/README.md

 # QueryMonitor
-A llm query and response analyzer
+A llm analyzer that extracts product mentions and brands from llm responses to given shopping queries